The Enigma Chronicles - Echoes

-"Trust me, I know the type.", Anna replied, Metsuma suddenly coming to mind.
+"Trust me, I know the type," Anna sympathized, Metsuma suddenly coming to mind.
 "I'm sure your son loves you very much.
 He just... doesn't know how to express it."
 Regaining her senses, Anna straightened her posture and tried to sneak a peak past the mother's shoulder.
 "I'm sure you've had enough for today.
 Could I possibly speak to the father?
 Is he home?"

 Anna's voice became firm.
 "If you were so alone, then why did you give him away?"

-"I'd... rather not discuss that.", The other spoke with disgust in her tone, turning her head away.
+"I'd... rather not discuss that," the other spoke with a deep sorrow thick in her voice, turning her head away.
 "Forgive me, Sergeant."